 2016-06-21: The second edition of Algorithms in a Nutshell by Heineman et al. (see above) has greatly expanded its coverage of computational geometry and now includes working code for spatial tree structures and Voronoi diagrams, in addition to convex hulls and line-segment intersections.
 This should now be your starting point if you’re looking for implementations.

-This section is focused on Oracle’s Java Standard Edition (SE) distribution.
+This section is focused on Oracle’s Java Standard Edition (SE) reference implementations.

-**** These two 1000-page tomes originated as Sun’s official guide to the Java platform and continue to serve that role for Oracle’s JDK releases.
+**** These two 900-page tomes originated as Sun’s official guide to the Java platform and continue to serve that role for Oracle’s JDK releases.
 Readers should have some programming experience, preferably C/C++ as one of Core Java’s strengths is highlighting the semantic differences between these syntactically similar languages.
-Horstmann (now without previous co-author Gary Cornell) thoroughly covers not only JVM fundamentals and Java language features, but also external aspects ranging from JAR deployment to native interoperation, as well as many important standard library frameworks.
+Horstmann thoroughly covers not only JVM fundamentals and Java language features, but also external aspects ranging from JAR packaging to native interoperation, as well as many important standard library frameworks.

 Core Java SE 9 for the Impatient — Cay S. Horstmann, Pearson Addison-Wesley 2017 (2nd ed.), ISBN 978-0-13-469472-6